buildpacks/rfcs/text/0000-buildpack-registry.md

 One of the advantages buildpacks have over other mechanisms for creating Docker images is their reusability.
-Once a buildpack is written, it can run on any app, and a consume can leverage the work that has gone into it instead of rewriting it themselves.
+Once a buildpack is written, it can run on any app, and can leverage the work that has gone into it.
+Most buildpack consumes won't need to write a buildpack.
 The registry will facilitate this process.

 # What it is
 [what-it-is]: #what-it-is